Setting the default export format and the default for copying to clipboard

 PNG

 The .PNG format is great for posting graphs on web sites.
-PNG files use screen resolution, which is fine for displaying on screen but is too little resolution for submission to printed journals.
+PNG files use screen resolution, which is fine for displaying on screen but is too low for submission to printed journals.
 There are no options of color depth.

 Prism Windows can encode transparent colors in PNG export.
 Prism Mac cannot, and any transparent colors in your graphs become solid in the exported PNG file.